smol-ai/logger/README.md

 ## Clearing Logs

 To clear your logs - delete the `.logs` folder!
 Simple as!
+It'll regenerate once you run the next log.

 ## Production: Remote Storage